 |Auto-Reject||Available for Advanced and Expert subscription tiers||Auto-Reject allows your team to reject candidates automatically based on their responses to custom job post questions, and includes the ability to schedule a rejection email as part of the rejection process.
 This feature can assist Recruiters with high-volume roles by filtering out candidates who do not meet essential requirements (such as too young, unable to relocate, etc).
 To learn more, click here.|

 Add an application rule

-Application Rules are managed from the Job Posts page.
-Click All Jobs from the navigation bar and then select a job from the subsequent list.
+Application rules are managed from the Job Posts page.
+To add an application rule, click Jobs from the navigation bar and then select a job from the subsequent list.

-From the Job Dashboard page, click Job Setup and navigate to Job Posts on the left-hand panel.
+From the Job Dashboard page, click Job Setup.

 From the Rules page, you can edit, delete and add rules.

 Click Add a Rule to create a new one, or edit an existing rule by clicking the Edit icon .